mkoromina/SAFFARI/README.md

 ## Credits
 This work would not have been feasible without the contribution and wonderful work of other researchers:
-- Omer Weissbrod (Polyfun & PolyPred),
+- Omer Weissbrod,
-- Jonathan Coleman (tackling fine-mapping issues),
+- Jonathan Coleman,
-- Ashvin Ravi (tackling fine-mapping issues),
+- Ashvin Ravi,
-- Brian Fulton-Howard (snakemake issues).
+- Brian Fulton-Howard.